DavidKarpinski/recon_tools/README.md

 # recon_tools
-A set of scripted reconnossaince tools.
+A set of Perl 5 scripted reconnossaince tools.
 (And some WTF varieties too.)